faiz-ak/Quote-emotion-gen/README.md

 ### 🌱 Branching Strategy

 Before starting your task, create your own branch from `main`:
+Once added, you can directly clone the repo, create branches, push your changes, and raise pull requests — no need to fork.

 ```bash
 git checkout -b feature/<area>-<task>-<yourname>